Liverpool Savings Bank: History

 The bank's first branch was opened at the Kirkdale suburb in September 1858.
 More branches were to follow throughout the close of the nineteenth and into the twentieth centuries.
 According to Cargill, by 1910, the Liverpool Savings Bank counted as the second largest savings bank, well behind Glasgow but just ahead of Manchester, with £3.5 million funds deposited with the National Debt Commissioners.
 The expansion of its branch network continued until the outbreak of the First World War and by the end of the War, the bank had secured another 25,000 accounts.
 The inter-war years saw the bank expand outside Liverpool into a regional bank, represented across the north-west.
 The TSB Year Book recorded Liverpool Savings Bank as the country's fifth largest saving bank with 118,000 active accounts and £9.3 million of funds; by the end of the Second World War, it was the seventh largest.
-The bank continued as an independent organisation until 1976 when, following the 1975 TSB Act, the bank became part of the TSB of Mid-Lancashire & Merseyside., one of the new regional TSBs.
+The bank continued as an independent organisation until 1976 when, following the 1975 TSB Act, the bank became part of the Trustee Savings Bank of Mid-Lancashire & Merseyside, one of the new regional TSBs.